-The ESEF reporting process from Tax Systems requires no change to existing year-end processes or additional resource because it simply uses your previous annual report.
+The ESEF reporting process from Tax Systems requires minimal change to existing year-end processes or additional resource because it simply uses your previous annual report.

 HOW WE HELP

 We use your previous annual report PDF to generate the ESEF document.
 Imported into our software, primary statements relating to the ESMA taxonomy are tagged and, where this is unavailable, extensions and anchors are applied.
-The draft is then sent to you for sign-off at which point it can be seen by auditors, depending on FCA requirements (due to be clarified in 2020).
+The draft is then sent to you for sign-off at which point it can be seen by auditors, if desired.

 A final version of the ESEF document is produced.
 Pre-agreed tags are applied and any changes tagged, including new line-items or those where the description has changed.
 The final document is then provided for publication together with a review report.